Current Version: draft, 2025-01-14Z

 48-54Its boundaries [are as follows].
 To the east, the river named Puliyeṟu.
 To the southeast, the Mūṇṭha-Rāvula pond (guṇṭha).↓5 To the south, the field of the Ceṁbaṟka-Narendreśvara [temple].
 To the southwest, the field of the Taila-Śarva [temple]. ↓6 To the west, the Devula reservoir (ceṟuvu).
 To the northwest, the western tank (taṭāka) of [the village] Carmaṇḍi.
 To the north, peddapūṇḍi-cariya. ↓7 To the northeast, riṇṭha-mrāṁkulu.↓8 Let no-one pose an obstacle (to her enjoyment of her rights) over it.
 Moreover,

-55-56The executor (ājñapti) of this [grant] is the castellan (kaḍeya-rāja)↓9 himself.
+55-56The executor (ājñapti) of this [provision] is the castellan (kaḍeya-rāja)↓9 himself.
 This [grant] was composed (racita) by Bhaṭṭa Vāmana.
 Written (likhita) by Koṇḍācārya.

 1-13Prospérité !
 Kubja Viṣṇuvardhana, frère de Satyāśraya Vallabhendra, ornement de la lignée des Calukya, illustres, du même gotra que les descendants de Manu, honorés dans l’univers entier, fils de Hāritī, qui obtinrent leur royaume grâce à l’excellente faveur de Kauśikī, protégés par la troupes des Mères, méditant aux pieds du seigneur Mahāsena, dont le cercle des ennemis fut soumis en un instant à la vue du signe illustre de l’excellent sanglier, faveur octroyée par le bienheureux Nārāyaṇa, dont les corps furent purifiés par le bain purificatoire de l’aśvamedha, [régna] pendant dix-huit années ; son fils, Jayasiṁha, pendant trente-trois [années] ; le cher fils de son frère cadet Indrarāja, Viṣṇuvardhana, pendant neuf [années] ; le fils de celui-ci, Maṁgi-Yuvarāja, pendant vingt-cinq [années] ; son fils, Jayasiṁha, pendant treize [année] ; son frère cadet, Kokkili, pendant six mois ; le frère de celui-ci, Viṣṇurāja, pendant trente-sept [années] ; son fils Vijayāditya pendant dix-neuf [années] ;↓10 le fils de celui-ci, Viṣṇurāja, pendant trente-six [années] ; son fils Vijayāditya pendant quarante [années], le fils de ce dernier, Kali-Viṣṇuvarddhana, une année et demi ; Le prince de cette lignée,